Temerty Faculty of Medicine ↗ MD Program ↗

 Walk, transit, or drive?

 8am sessions are common.
-A 45-minute commute in February feels different than it does in September — but plenty of students live with parents or partners further out and make it work.
-Be realistic about what you'll actually tolerate.
+A 45-minute commute in February feels different than it does in September, and plenty of students live with parents or partners further out and make it work.
+Be realistic about what you'll tolerate.

 03